analog-cbarber/soar-conda-build/README.md

 # Conda build for Soar

-This repository contains a recipe and instructions for building a conda package for the Soar cognitive architecture.
+This repository contains recipes and instructions for building a conda package for the Soar cognitive architecture.

+There are currently two recipes in this repository:

+* from-dist-conda.recipe - builds from official Soar binary distribution
+    This currently includes VisualSoar and the TankSoar and Eaters tutorial programs.
+    This should be changed to produce a soar package and add-on packages for VisualSoar and tutorial programs.
+* from-source.recipe - builds a local Soar source tree.
+    This does not include VisualSoar or the tutorial programs.

+(*We should probably have the first recipe produce two or more packages.*)

+## from-dist-conda.recipe

 The recipe is based on the binary distribution of Soar available from the [Soar releases][soar-releases] on [GitHub][github-soar].